 Walk to Moran Hill to join the locals for dancing and singing!
 This is a fantastic opportunity to take photos of the locals celebrating May Day holiday.

 Special celebratory events – yet to be confirmed, but we will take part in any events that are possible for tourists to attend.
 These may include a parade, a circus performance, a mass dance, and possibly some other fun surprises as well.

-Juche Tower – The tallest stone tower in the world this monument represents the eternally burning flame of the Juche ideal (Optional extra 5 euro to go to the top of the tower).
+Juche Tower – The tallest stone tower in the world this monument represents the eternally burning flame of the Juche ideal (Optional 40RMB or 5 euros to go to the top of the tower).